On rail trail for mental health

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Miss Tall decided to walk the length of the rail trail one year on from the Covid-19 Alert Level 4 lockdown to recognise the ongoing mental health challenges for some people.
+Miss Tall, of Dunedin, decided to walk the length of the rail trail one year on from the Covid-19 Alert Level 4 lockdown to recognise the ongoing mental health challenges for some people.

 She will be sharing her journey on social media and plans to walk largely unassisted, camping out under the stars at times, as well as some overnight stays.